zlt0518/MIE1628-2025S-Cloud-Based-Data-Analytics/A1/README.md

+#MIE1628 A1 Suggestions

-Installing Hadoop is the HARDEST part of this assignment!
+Installing Hadoop is the HARDEST part of this assignment even the hardest part of the entire course!

 For this assignment, I do not recommend installing Hadoop on your local machine provided by instructor as it will take tons of time to firgure out useless version errors :(